 In principle, creation and material amendments of French AIFs de jure are subject to the prior authorisation of the AMF.
 However, certain French AIFs de jure reserved to professional investors are not subject to AMF prior approval, but their creation, modification or termination are subject to a notification process with the AMF.

 The following categories of French AIFs are covered by the authorisation process with the AMF:

 French AIFs open to both retail and professional investors:

 French AIFs open to professional investors:

 In order to issue an approval for the creation of these products, the AMF verifies in particular (i) the compliance of the AIF with the applicable regulations, and (ii) that the investors are properly informed.

-In practice, if the portfolio management company is regulated by the AMF, the authorisation file is sent to the AMF through the online platform GECO.
+In practice, if the AIFM is regulated by the AMF, the authorisation file is sent to the AMF through the online platform GECO.

-Once a complete file is received by the AMF, the latter issues an acknowledgment of receipt which mentions the authorisation deadline (one month – ie, 23 business days – from the issuance of the acknowledgment of receipt).
+Once a complete file is received by the AMF, the latter issues an acknowledgement of receipt which mentions the authorisation deadline (one month – ie, 23 business days, from the issuance of the acknowledgement of receipt).

-In addition, a fast-track authorisation process enables a relevant AIF to be authorised within eight business days from the issuance of the acknowledgment of receipt.
-Such process is available for: (i) AIFs which are similar to another AIF that has been previously authorised pursuant to the standard process (referred to as “analogy procedure”); and (ii) AIFs which are dedicated to a certain number of investors (maximum 20) or to a predetermined category of investors (subsidiaries of a group, for example).
+In addition, a fast-track authorisation process enables a relevant AIF to be authorised within eight business days from the issuance of the acknowledgement of receipt.
+Such process is available for:

 Notification Process with the AMF